chillerlan/php-qrcode/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: You have found a bug?
+That's great (ok, not that great)!
+Please help us to improve!
 title: ''
 labels: ''
 assignees: ''